 Swiss style pairings are used for Star Wars: Armada tournaments.
-The number of tournament rounds is outlined in "Round Structure" to the right.
+The number of tournament rounds is outlined in "Round Structure" on page 4.
 For the first round, players are paired at random.
-For casual-level events, players may request the TO to not match them against travel partners, if possible, for the first round.
+For casual-level events, players may request the TO to not match them against family partners or travel partners, if possible, for the first round.

-For each round after the first, the highest-ranked player is paired against the second highest-ranked player, the third highest-ranked player is paired against the fourth highest-ranked player, and so on.
-If there is an odd number of players, the lowest-ranked player is awarded a bye (see "Byes" below).
+For each round after the first, players are paired at random against another player with the same number of tournament points.
+If there is an odd number of players with the same number of tournament points, one player is paired against a random player from the group with the next most number of tournament points.
+If there is an odd number of players in the tournament, the lowest ranked player receives a bye (see "Byes" to the right).